IgniteUI/igniteui-xplat-docs/doc/jp/components/data-grid-cell-editing.md

 ## Excel Style Editing

-Set the `EditModeClickAction` property to SingleClick to allow users to quickly edit cells.
+`EditOnKeyPress ` enables you to instantly begin editing when typing similar to how Excel behaves.
+In addition you may set the `EditModeClickAction` property to `SingleClick` to allow users to quickly edit cells while navigating to other cells.
+By default double-clicking is required to enter edit mode.

 ## コード スニペット